Our Lab and Instructments (see pictures below)

 5) a Rainin Dynamax SD-200 HPLC

-The laboratory is also equipped with basic tools necessary for the performance of the lab including: 2 computers, 2 rotovaps, 2 balances, 2 ovens, 5 vacuum pump, 4 refrigerators and 1 dry box.
+The laboratory is also equipped with basic tools necessary for the performance of the lab including: 2 computers, 2 rotovaps, 2 balances, 2 ovens, 5 vacuum pumps, 4 refrigerators and 1 dry box.

 The Chemistry Department has available computer equipment with appropriate software for the proposed research project e.g., CCDC (Cambridge Structural Database System Software), Chemoffice and Spartan.
 For word processing and communications, graduate students, post-docs and faculty have 24-hour access to departmental computer labs housing 20 networked PCs and Macintoshes with laser printers.
 The department also operates a variety of computational platforms, ranging from PC to mainframe, to address varied needs.